shreyasiyer14/FlipOut-Game/README.md

 # Welcome to the FlipOut!'s wiki!

-### Author: Shreyas Iyer<br>
+### Authors: Shreyas Iyer, Pranav Kedia<br>
 ### Developed in: Python 2.7<br>

 ***

-FlipOut is a game I had developed for a hackathon I had participated in.
-I was given 10 hours to complete the project and give a demonstration, and so I developed FlipOut!
+FlipOut is a game my team had developed for a hackathon we had participated in.
+We were given 10 hours to complete the project and give a demonstration, and so I developed FlipOut!
 FlipOut is an arcade game, with real (legit!) retro chiptunes, 8bit graphics(!) , and also the classic arcade font!

 Making this game was really fun, and the concept of the game makes it addictive.